coadler/twitch/README.md

     First, when the user calls the remove command, we need to make a call to get all the Twitch channels currently active in the Discord channel in question

-    Send a`POST` request to `http://127.0.0.1:1323/v1/api/webhooks/:channelid` where `:channelid` is the Discord channel ID
+    Send a `GET` request to `http://127.0.0.1:1323/v1/api/webhooks/:channelid` where `:channelid` is the Discord channel ID

     You'll receive back: